Villaverde (Madrid): Geography and history

 The municipality was absorbed by Madrid in the 1950s as a result of the plans that the Franco government made to simplify the structure of big city administrations.
-Since then, is a district.
-It was in those years when it experimented a massive growth caused by the rural flight in Spain.
+Since then, it is a district.
+It was in those years when it experienced a massive growth caused by the rural flight in Spain.
 This is the reason that made Villaverde a typical working class neighbourhood.

 This condition leaves a heavy footprint in the district, because it has conditioned the current population composition, with many retired people (some of them returning to their towns in Andalusia, Castile-León, ...) and immigrants attracted by the cheap housing prices.

 The district is administratively divided into five wards (barrios):